Adapting your home: managing cognitive impairment and behaviour that challenges

 Furniture

-Where furniture is placed can create or reduce hazards - for example bookcases and shelves offer options to climb.
-Removing these or placing shelves at a higher level away from other items of furniture helps to reduce these options (Nagib & Williams (2016).
+Where furniture is placed can create or reduce hazards.
+For example, bookcases and shelves can provide opportunities for climbing.
+Removing these or placing shelves at a higher level away from other items of furniture helps to reduce these opportunities.

 Exits